-After connecting to the device, click on the Device menu and click on Update Calibration (Figure 69).
-If prompted to select between G-Drive and Genset applications, select Genset, then select Next.
+After connecting to the device, click on the Device menu and click on Update Calibration (Figure 71).

 If prompted with the message, "Could not find a matching Calibration Part Number ...," click on the OK button.
 Use the Initial Calibration feature to update the calibration file.